hsk81/yeoman-generator-dizmo/README.md

 ## Advanced sub-generators

-Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced `dizmo:ext`, `dizmo:ext-coffee-script`, and `dizmo:ext-type-script` sub-generators.
+Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced `dizmo:ext-coffee-script`, and `dizmo:ext-type-script` sub-generators.

 It's in theory possible to run the advanced sub-generators even after having edited the basic skeleton, but only as long as the original directory structure has been left in place.
-Using this feature you can later-on convert your basic dizmo projects to more advanced ones.

-### dizmo:ext &ndash; extended skeleton

-Invoke the `dizmo:ext` sub-generator with:

-    yo dizmo my-dizmo --ext

-This will run the basic generator and then apply on top of it the extended sub-generator, which will create or modify the project's standard structure:

-    my-dizmo $ tree
-    .
-    ├── .eslintrc.json
-    ├── gulp
-    │   ├── package.js
-    │   └── tasks
-    │       └── *
-    ├── package.json
-    └── src
-        └── style
-            └── style.scss

-The extended features are:

-* **Linting:** Run `npm run lint` to start linting.
-But since now, `npm run make` and `npm run install` are dependent on it, there is no need to manually start it.
-The `.eslintrc.json` file can be used to configure the linting process for JavaScript files.

-* **SASS:** Instead of `style.css` you can now work with `style.scss` [SASS](http://sass-lang.com/) style sheets.

-* **Minification:** All JavaScript, HTML and CSS files will be minified (with `htmlmin` and `uglify`).

 ### dizmo:ext-coffee-script &ndash; CoffeeScript integration